"Chefs, please open your baskets. In them you will find the mystery ingredients for the appetizer round"

 Ingredients that none of the chefs (and possibly none of the viewers) have even heard of make their way to the baskets sometimes, like karela and dulse.
 In the case of an ingredient called violet mustard, not even the judges, who are highly accomplished chefs, had heard of it before.
 This makes Chopped in theory also an Edutainment Show.

-The judges' episodes in the All-Stars tournament definitely count as this.
+The judges' episodes in the All-Stars tournament definitely count as this, as well as web-series Chopped: After Hours.

 Keegan Gerhard (of Food Network Challenge) and Jacques Torres got their day in the limelight during their appearances in All-Stars